 General theory of operating systems.
 Components of an operating system and the processes involved.
 Data storage, hard drive control, and memory management.
 The course will include a comparison of at least two operating systems.
 Prerequisites: junior standing and completion of at least two 300-level Computer Science (CPS) courses.
-Offered fall, even years.
+Offered occasionally.